 The weather in Wellington in Spring is best described as inconsistent – from one day to the next you just don’t know whether it will be hailing, bucketing down with rain, or mostly fine with gale-force winds.
 You’ve got to be prepared for all possible weather and have some decent waterproof walking shoes!

-But there are beautifully sunny days interspersed and after the winter it feels important to make the most of the sun as it still feels like it could be taken away at any moment.
+But there are beautifully sunny days interspersed and after the winter it feels important to make the most of the sun, as it still feels like it could be taken away at any moment.

-Get out walking.
 Te Ahumairangi Hill and Mount Victoria each have unique look outs over Wellington City and the habour and The Waterfront and Oriental Bay are beautiful to explore.
 For something different I recommend walking the loop track around the Makara Wind Turbines.

 I love the fact the stop/walk pedestrian lights around the parliament area have a Kate Sheppard instead of a Green Man to promote the women’s suffrage movement led by Kate Sheppard that resulted in New Zealand becoming the first country to allow women to vote in 1983.

 In New Zealand we’re lucky enough to be able to sit on the Parliament Lawn in New Zealand and it’s my preferred lunch spot on a fine day.

 Wellington is also known as the craft beer capital of New Zealand.
 There’s a craft beer trail you can complete to receive a certificate and t-shirt.

 After daylight savings begins and the weather starts to improve, the period between Labour Weekend and Christmas is my favourite stretch of the year.
 As the evenings get longer you’ll see many a Wellingtonian out enjoying a drink or a good meal after work.

 Have you ever been to New Zealand?
 Is it on your Bucket List?
 Would you like to visit Wellington in Spring?